What Is an Accelerated Computer Science Degree?

 - School Accreditation: Accrediting Commission of Career Schools and Colleges

-Full Sail University’s online BS in Computer Science degree is a reputable program that covers all the essential topics required for a fulfilling computer science career, including data structures and algorithms, programming, software engineering, and data logic.
+Full Sail University’s online BS in Computer Science degree covers topics required for a fulfilling computer science career, including data structures and algorithms, programming, software engineering, and data logic.
 This online program can be completed in just 29 months.

 - School Accreditation: Higher Learning Commission